Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Thixotropic sand and fluidised bed.md

 ### **Hazard**: Loud Blower

 **Description**: May cause hearing damage if used in confined space.
-May be unconfortable or cause distress for people sensitive to loud noises.
+May be uncomfortable or cause distress for people sensitive to loud noises.

 **Affected People**: All